bbmokhtari/django-translations/docs/guide/context.rst

    Translations created!

-To create the translations of the defined scope for a queryset:
+To create the translations of the defined purview for a queryset:

 .. testcode:: guide_create_1